+APCM reported the following regarding raids and seizures in 2014: there were over 6.4 million CDs and DVDs seized, and over 8,590 burners seized, with over 1,506 actions taken in Mexico City alone.
 Almost all of the pirated disc product in Mexican markets is locally manufactured, so controlling blank optical media imports is very important.
-Mexico imports much of its blank media from Taiwan and China; the main ports of entrance are Manzanillo, Lazaro Cardenas, Matamoros, Revnosa, and Laredo.
+Mexico imports much of its blank media from Taiwan and China; the main ports of entrance are Manzanillo, Lazaro Cardenas, Matamoros, Reynosa, and Laredo.

-Hard goods piracy remains very damaging for the entertainment software industry, as evidenced by the enormous quantities of burned optical discs and counterfeit cartridges (and memory sticks) found in the major markets (cited above), particularly Tepito, Pericoapa and San Juan de Dios.
-Industry enforcement efforts have uncovered multiple burning labs in Tepito capable of producing hundreds of thousands of pirated games.
-The widespread availability of circumvention devices and technologies in many markets, and, increasingly, from online auction and e-commerce sites, underpins and facilitates the growing problem of online piracy of entertainment software in Mexico.
-Circumvention is accomplished by the installation of "modification chips" in consoles, which bypass the technological protections embedded in the hardware and enable the play of pirated games, or by modifying the game platform's operating system to facilitate the play of pirated games (so-called "soft modding").
+Hard goods piracy remains very damaging for the entertainment software industry, as evidenced by the enormous quantities of burned optical discs and counterfeit cartridges (and memory cards loaded with hundreds of video games downloaded from the Internet) found in many of the major markets cited above, particularly Tepito, San Juan de Dios, La Fayuca, Plaza Meave and Bazar Pericoapa.
+Industry enforcement efforts have uncovered multiple burning labs in Tepito capable of producing hundreds of thousands of pirated video games.
+The widespread availability of circumvention devices and technologies in many markets, and, increasingly, from online auction and ecommerce sites, underpins and facilitates the growing problem of online piracy of entertainment software in Mexico.

+Circumvention is accomplished by the installation of "modification chips" in consoles, which bypass the technological protections embedded in the hardware and enable the play of pirated video games, or by modifying the video game platform's operating system to facilitate the play of pirated video games (so-called "soft modding").
 Circumvention devices are typically manufactured overseas and shipped in component pieces which are then assembled in Mexico.
-Vendors sell circumvention devices for approximately 350 to 500 Pesos (US\$26 to \$38), often with memory cards containing up to 400 unauthorized copies of games as part of the sale.
+Vendors, and online marketplaces such as Mercado Libre, sell circumvention devices for approximately 350 to 500 Pesos (US\$24 to US\$34), often with memory cards containing up to 400 unauthorized copies of video games as part of the sale.
 Enforcement against distributors of circumvention devices is unavailable, because Mexican criminal law prohibits only the domestic manufacture of such devices, but not their distribution or sale.